 Markets for particular types of securities may experience liquidity issues.
 That is, a lack of buyers at a particular time could negatively impact the value of a security during such period, even though over time the payment obligations under the security may be met.
 This is sometimes referred to as liquidity risk.
 If the HIT is forced to sell an illiquid asset to meet redemption or other cash needs, the HIT may be forced to sell at a loss.
-In addition, current market indications suggest a heightened risk that interest rates may rise, which could, in turn, result in periods of increased market volatility and increases in redemptions.
+In addition, rising interest rates could result in periods of increased market volatility and increases in redemptions.

 The lack of an active trading market may also make it difficult to sell or obtain an accurate price for a security.
-Liquidity risk may also refer to the risk that the HIT may not be able to meet redemption requests without significant dilution of the remaining Participants' interests in the HIT.
+Liquidity risk may also refer to the risk that the HIT may not be able to meet redemption requests without significant dilution of the remaining Participants'

+interests in the HIT because of unusual market conditions, an unusually high volume of redemption requests, redemption requests from one or more large Participants or other reasons.
 To meet redemption requests or to raise cash to pursue other investment opportunities, the HIT may be forced to sell securities at an unfavorable time and/or under unfavorable conditions, which may adversely affect the HIT.